mshiner/rrty/content/how_i_built_this_site.md

 ```
 So now the data was 'available' on the web.
 Next thing was to publish it.

-Side note - there's a small problem with daylight saving ime (BST) in Google sheets.
+Side note - there's a small problem with daylight saving time (BST) in Google sheets.
 In order for the correct date to be output the timezone of the sheet has to be set to London/GMT no daylight saving.

 ## Hugo 'dynamic' pages